Health is not valued till sickness comes

 This extends far beyond the workplace too: we are better caretakers, parents, friends and partners.
 We’re happier in our body and mind and therefore are more pleasant to be around.

-Not to mention, and this is huge for young parents, in particular, we are a great example to our kids who will inevitably pick up our habits, consciously or unconsciously.
+Not to mention, and this is huge for young parents, in particular, because you are a great example to your kids who will inevitably pick up your habits, consciously or unconsciously.

 Next time you struggle to make time for a run, a nap, a massage or to cook yourself a healthy meal because “the kids come first”, think again.